What ATS stands for

 - facilitate communication between process participants

-Managing participants in the recruitment process at Element ATS
+Managing participants in the recruitment process in Element

 Managing process participants in our ATS is transparent, convenient, and - in line with our philosophy of system openness - free of artificial limitations.
 Therefore, we can add any participants to each recruitment process.
 These can be people from our organization (e.g., recruiters and hiring managers) and people from outside it (e.g., an external recruiter or a person evaluating specific competencies).
 Besides, each person can be assigned to the entire project or only to selected stages.